- Georgina D'Angelo

 Texas’ most incredible gem, home to black bears, tarantulas, mountains, cacti, and more, is Big Bend National Park.
 This 801,163-acre park has a lot to offer, and spring is a great time to go exploring it.
 Being a desert and mountain range, temps are perfect for outdoor exploring this time of year.

 There is an entrance fee of $30 per vehicle, which is valid for 7 days.
 You can also use the America the Beautiful Pass if you have one.
-If you don’t and you plan on visiting multiple national park sites, this pass is well worth it!
+If you plan on visiting multiple national parks, this pass is well worth it!

 From personal experience, if you arrive early in the morning or later in the evening, it’s free (we still had our America the Beautiful Pass).
 There is no one around at this time, so no one to take any payments.
 However, there is no gate or anything blocking the road.

 Take note that dogs are allowed in campsites and on paved roads, but they are not allowed on any of the hiking trails.
-Basically, anywhere your car can’t go, your dog can’t go.
+Anywhere your car can’t go, your dog can’t go.

 Big Bend is a great choice when it comes to the best national parks to visit in spring.
 The temperature averages in the high 50s to low 80s.
 This is perfect if you plan on doing lots of hiking and possibly camping.
 Be prepared for much chillier nights if you’re camping though, as Big Bend is a desert!